Transport on the Gold Coast, Queensland: Future Infrastructure

 Gold Coast is one of the fastest-growing cities in Australia and this has caused a growing problem with congestion, with much of the existing road network approaching capacity.
 All three levels of government in Australia have been exploring options to reduce congestion on Gold Coast roads and to reduce travel time.

 Pacific Motorway upgrade

-The Pacific Motorway is one Australia's busiest highways and is a national freight route, it is estimated that up to 155, 000 vehicles use the Gold Coast section of the motorway each that with this figure forecasted to rise.
+The Pacific Motorway is one Australia's busiest highways and is a national freight route, it is estimated that up to 155, 000 vehicles use the Gold Coast section of the motorway each day with this figure forecasted to rise.
 The Queensland State Government and Australian Federal Government are jointly working together to upgrade the Pacific Motorway.

 Mudgeeraba to Varsity Lakes

 The Australian Federal Government and Queensland State Government are currently working together to widen 5.7 kilometers of Pacific Motorway from 2 lanes to 3 lanes in each direction between Mudgeeraba to Varsity Lakes.
-The project is expected to be completed by mid – 2020.
+The project is expected to be completed by mid–2020.

-Varsity Lakes – Tugun
+Varsity Lakes to Tugun

 The widening and upgrade of the Pacific Motorway between Varsity Lakes and Tugun is currently in the planning stages with the project estimated to cost around 1.036 billion to complete.